 Note: This is according to Minnesota.
 Other states have different rules and laws, stated at deanhineslawyer.com.
 This should not be substituted as legal advice.
 This post is for information purposes only.

-As a child focused divorce mediator, I work with high conflict parents to establish a workable parenting plan.
+As a child focused divorce attorney services mediator, I work with high conflict parents to establish a workable parenting plan.
 It is tough and often grueling work that can often be volatile in nature.
 I work with parents who are highly stressed, beyond angry and sometimes dealing with mental health issues.
-If parents hire divorce lawyers, they have more time to spend with their child, so you can read more info here on attorneys in Woodstock, GA.
+If parents hire a divorce lawyer, they have more time to spend with their child, so you can read more info here on attorneys in Woodstock, GA.
 I often get asked how can mediation work for this population.
 It can work. (*Note: In domestic violence situations, mediation is not recommended.)

-I am a firm believer that mediation can and will work with high conflict parents if done properly with professionals who are trained in high conflict and have a background in mental health.
+I am a firm believer that mediation can and will work with high conflict parents if done properly with family law professionals who are trained in high conflict and have a background in mental health.
 I say this because many high conflict people are dealing with a mental illness whether that be depression, anxiety or personalty disorders.
 In order to control the mediation session, one needs to understand how people interact with each other as much as you need to know the rules and laws of divorce.
 Having a knowledgeable and well trained divorce attorney is not only a necessity, it is the only thing that will work in situations like this.
 It is my job to make sure we get a workable compromise so that you can avoid court and the fees associated with that, when looking for a lawyer the you can try these out.

 Mediation can be considerably cheaper than going to court to fight it out.
 However, you need to understand what mediation is and what it isn’t.